automotive-grade-linux/docs-agl/docs/getting-started/machines/R-Car-Starter-Kit-gen3.md

 # Booting AGL Image on R-Car Starter Kit Gen3 boards using a microSD card

-To boot the board using a micro-SD card, there are three operations that should be done prior to first initial boot:
+To boot the board using a micro-SD card, there are two operations that must be done prior to first initial boot:

 * Update all firmware on the device.
-* Create a SD-card with one ext4 partition,
 * Set up the board to boot on the SD-card.

-Then, for each build, the SD-card is merely rewritten and used to boot the configured board.
+For each subsequent build you only need to rewrite the SD-card with the new image.

 ## Firmware Update